haechristine/TextualElementImpact/README.md

 Upon analyzing the dataset, we believe that the 'review' column showcases a missingness of NMAR.
 NMAR is defined as a column containing missing values dependant on another column in the dataset.
 Entries that are missing a value in the 'review' column may be because the indivdual had no strong emotions toward the recipie itself, unmotivating themselves in leaving a review.
 This can be reflected by a missing value in the 'rating' column or even the 'description' or 'steps' column.
 It's possible that the individual gained strong emotions, negative or postive, due to the number of steps of the recipe such as it being too complex or perfectly simple.

 ### Missingness Dependency
-- review and rating
+Now, we will more closely examine the `'rating'` column and determine if its missingness is dependent on the missingness of either `'review'` or `'description'`.
+In order to do so, we will carry out two seperate `permutation tests` , each with running the permutation test by shuffling the missingness of the rating 1000 times.

+#### Review and Rating
-Null Hypothesis: The missingess of ratings does not depends on the missingess of reviews.
+**Null Hypothesis:** The missingness of ratings does not depend on the missingness of reviews.

-Alternative Hypothesis: The missingess of ratings does depends on the missingess of reviews.
+**Alternative Hypothesis:** The missingness of ratings does depend on the missingness of reviews.

-Test Statistic: Pearson Correlation (The correlation coeeficient that measure linear correlation between two sets of data)
+**Test Statistic:** Pearson Correlation (The correlation coefficient that measure linear correlation between two sets of data)

-Significance Level: 0.05
+**Significance Level:** 0.05

-Perm test 1000 times
-obs stat/p-value: 0.044
+**Observed statistic/P-Value:** 0.044
-reject null

-- description and rating
+**insert graphs here**

+>Therefore, we reject our null hypothesis that the missingness of ratings does not depend on the missingness or reviews.

+#### Description and Rating
-Null Hypothesis: The missingess of description does not depends on the missingess of reviews.
+**Null Hypothesis:** The missingness of description does not depend on the missingness of reviews.

-Alternative Hypothesis: The missingess of description does depends on the missingess of reviews.
+**Alternative Hypothesis:** The missingness of description does depend on the missingness of reviews.

-Test Statistic: Pearson Correlation
+**Test Statistic:** Pearson Correlation

-Significance Level: 0.05
+**Significance Level:** 0.05

-Perm test 1000 times
-obs stat/p-value: 0.566
+**Observed statistic/P-Value:** 0.566

-fail to reject
+**insert graphs here**

+>Therefore, we fail to reject our null hypothesis that the missingness of description does not depend on the missingness or reviews.

 ## Hypothesis Testing
 As previously stated from our introduction section, we intend to see if there is a correlation between length of recipe description and the TF-IDF scores in predicting the respective recipe's rating.